kiikode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Create a file with a text
 9. Overwrite a file with a command
 10. Duplicate the last line of a file
-11. Delete regular files in current directory and all subfolders
+11. Delete regular files in current directory and all sub-folders
-12. Count the number of directories and sub directories
+12. Count the number of directories and sub-directories
 13. Display newest files in current directory
 14. Take a list of words and print words that appear only once
 15. Display lines that contain a pattern in a file